 Examples: TikTok, Facebook, Instagram, Snapchat, Yelp, Foursquare.

 To match a user with the right partner, it needs to locate both of them first.
-Usually, dating apps ask to share a location first, and then let customers set the distance where their fling should be located.
+Usually, dating apps ask to share a location first, and then let customers set the distance range, within which they want to see profiles.

 Examples: Tinder, Bumble, Hinge, Pure.

-How to create a location-based app and make it a marketplace?
+How do you integrate location based services into a marketplace platform?
 Easy!
 Most of the time users want to know when their package will be delivered.
 To estimate that, marketplaces use location APIs that track where a seller and a customer are located.

-Based on that the platform provides delivery date, using satellite information, cell phone data, and an integrated map.
+Based on that the platform provides delivery dates, using satellite information, cell phone data, and an integrated map.
 Location-based marketplace: 2-in-1 app!

 Examples: Amazon, eBay.

-Taxi-hailing services utilize data about where users are located to match them with a car.
+Taxi-hailing services utilize data about where users are located to match them with a vehicle.
 The live location feature also helps to find where the driver is parked.

 Examples: Uber, Lyft.